poseidon078/eclub-iitk-esp8266/README.md

 - Two 4 pin push buttons

 #### Working
 The ESP-01 module has GPIO pins that can be programmed to turn an LED ON/OFF through the internet.
 The module can be programmed using an Arduino UNO through the serial pins (RX,TX).
-The general structure of the plan is: making the circuit connecting UNO-ESP8266-LED, then uploading the code onto it, establish the wireless connection between the circuit and the computer, disconnect the ESP8266 and connect it to apower source and then finally play with the LED.
+The general structure of the plan is: making the circuit connecting UNO-ESP8266-LED, then uploading the code onto it, establish the wireless connection between the circuit and the computer, disconnect the ESP8266 and connect it to a power source and then finally play with the LED.
 See the image for a flowchart representation of our project:

 ![flowchart](/flow.png)